Autodesk/sydevs/src/sydevs/getting_started.md

 SyDEVS Getting Started - Part 1 Complete
 ```

 That's it for Part 1!
-The program you just created doesn't do anything, but at least you've got the project set up and ready to support simulation code.
+The program you just made doesn't do anything, but at least you've got the project set up and ready to support simulation code.
 In [Part 2](getting_started_part02.html), you will create your first SyDEVS node and simulation.

 ([***Continue to Part 2***](getting_started_part02.html))